HomeMusic Row Report | Music Reviews | Book Reviews | Paid Content | Contact

 Killed at the Ford reprises America’s first presidential assassination through the poetry of Henry Wadsworth Longfellow and the vocals of Jennifer Warnes, Matt Cartsonis and David Bourne while Nui Ba Den is the true story of a Viet Nam veteran of the mountainous “hot zone” who became a casualty of Agent Orange.

-I’ll Be Glad (When They Run Out of Gas) adds Hans Olson’s light touch to an album that is otherwise notable for musicians including Mark O’Connor, Spencer Quinn, Chris Caswell and David Hoffner while Jules’ Theme (as in Jules Verne), the album’s only instrumental, features oboist Ellen Hindson multi-talented McEuen on piano, guitar and bass.
+I’ll Be Glad (When They Run Out of Gas) adds Hans Olson’s light touch to an album that is otherwise notable for musicians including Mark O’Connor, Spencer Quinn, Chris Caswell and David Hoffner while Jules’ Theme (as in Jules Verne), the album’s only instrumental, features oboist Ellen Hindson and multi-talented McEuen on piano, guitar and bass.

 The Stars, If You Look Closely album cover